Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Bill Payment Indicator
 Identifies if the bill payment requested is a recurring, instalment, or deferred.

-## Sandbox
-This environment is completely separate from the production environment.
-The sandbox will enable you to test apps prior to deploying them on the production server.

 ## Developer Dashboard
 A web portal for managing your developer account, apps, and API credentials.